aragonone/notification-service/README.md

 - passwordless logins with email tokens
 - managing subscriptions

-The service has to async jobs:
+The service has two async jobs:

 - scan ethereum blockchain for new events, match with subscriptions and queue emails
 - send queued notifications emails